 - In the left-side navigation pane, click Applications.

-- In the Create Application step of the Basic Information wizard page, specify the basic information about the application and click Next.
+- In the Basic Information step of the Create Application wizard, specify the basic information about the application and click Next.

 - In the Cluster Type section, click Kubernetes Cluster.

-- In the Application Runtime Environment section, select Java as Hosted Applications, and click Custom.
+- In the Application Runtime Environment section, set the Hosted Applications parameter to Java and click Custom.

-- In the Application Configuration step, configure the application environment, select the demo image, and then click
+- In the Configurations step, configure the application environment, select the required demo image, and

 This topic provides an example on how to deploy a microservices-based application demo in a Kubernetes cluster.
-We recommend that you do not create a namespace when you deploy a microservices-based application demo in a Kubernetes cluster.
-If you want to isolate resources and services when you use EDAS, you can create namespaces.
+We recommend that you use the default microservice namespace and do not create a microservice namespace when you deploy a microservices-based application demo in a Kubernetes cluster.
+If you want to isolate resources and services when you use EDAS, you can create a microservice namespace.
 For more information, see Manage microservice namespaces.

 - Select default from the K8s Namespace drop-down list.